tuva-health/docs/docs/data-marts/ahrq-measures.md

 import { JsonDataTable } from '@site/src/components/JsonDataTable';

-## Overview
+## Methods

 [Code on Github](https://github.com/tuva-health/tuva/tree/main/models/ahrq_measures/)

 The Agency for Healthcare Research and Quality (AHRQ) develops and maintains various measures to assess the quality, safety, and effectiveness of healthcare services [(AHRQ QIs)](https://qualityindicators.ahrq.gov/measures/qi_resources).
 These measures include the Prevention Quality Indicators [(PQIs)](https://qualityindicators.ahrq.gov/measures/pqi_resources), Inpatient Quality Indicators [(IQIs)](https://qualityindicators.ahrq.gov/measures/iqi_resources), Patient Safety Indicators [(PSIs)](https://qualityindicators.ahrq.gov/measures/psi_resources), and Pediatric Quality Indicators [(PDIs)](https://qualityindicators.ahrq.gov/measures/pdi_resources).
 They are used by healthcare providers, policymakers, and researchers to identify issues, monitor progress, and compare performance to improve patient outcomes and reduce costs.

-The PQIs are available now in The Tuva Project.
+Full documentation for these measures can be found on AHRQ's website via the links above.

+This data mart computes the PQIs.
 The individual measures and definitions as of the 2023 update are:

 <table class="ahrq-table">
   <thead>